LF-Engineering/kelpy/README.md

-# Kelpie
+# Kelpy

 A light-weight helper library to simplify common Kubernetes operations and help keep code [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

 While the official Kubernetes library provides users with everything required to work with the Kuerenetes APIs, it does so in a very basic way and is not designed to replicate the convenience of `kubectl`.
-For example, creating a namespace that exists would usuall raise a "Conflict" exception, whereas Kelpie will just return `False`.
+For example, creating a namespace that exists would usuall raise a "Conflict" exception, whereas Kelpy will just return `False`.

-Without Kelpie:
+Without Kelpy:

 ```python